Gouravsingh/ddb-table-comparator/README.md

 # Table Comparator
-This is a sample library that does a deep compare to  2 dynamodb tables Utilizes the Parallel Scan API
+This is a sample library that does a deep compare of  2 dynamodb tables Utilizes the Parallel Scan API

 - The tool assumes some defaults for parallel scan operations but they can be configured from the command (see options below)